Average Roster Size in D1, D2, D3, and NAIA Men's College Soccer — 2025 Season Analysis | RosterWise™

 D2 and D3: a different landscape

-D2 men’s soccer programs average [STAT: average D2 men’s soccer roster size] players.
-D2 coaches have athletic scholarship dollars to distribute (men’s soccer is an equivalency sport in D2), and roster sizes tend to be moderate — large enough to field a competitive squad with depth, but not as expansive as some D3 programs.
+D2 men’s soccer programs average 35.4 players — substantially larger than D1.
+D2 coaches have athletic scholarship dollars to distribute (men’s soccer is an equivalency sport in D2), and roster sizes tend to be moderate to large.
+The range extends from 16 to 76 players, reflecting the diversity of D2 institutions.

-D3 is where you see the widest range.
-With no athletic scholarships and no NCAA roster cap, D3 programs vary dramatically based on institutional philosophy.
-Some carry lean, competitive rosters of [STAT: example small D3 roster size].
-Others carry [STAT: example large D3 roster size] or more, often because the program values participation and the institution values tuition-paying student-athletes.
+D3 is where you see the widest variety of program philosophies.
+With no athletic scholarships and no NCAA roster cap, D3 programs average 31.9 players but range from 16 to 58.
+Some carry lean, competitive rosters; others carry 40+ players because the institution values participation and tuition-paying student-athletes.

 For families, this means D3 requires more homework.
-A program with [STAT: example large D3 roster size] players may offer a more accessible path to making the team, but the competition for starting spots is still real.
+A program with 45 players may offer a more accessible path to making the team, but the competition for starting spots is still real.
+A program with 20 players may mean every roster spot was carefully selected.

 NAIA roster sizes